 Consider the event a showcase and shopping opportunity.
 Several times a year, the Marx Halle semi-industrial exhibition hall fills with tables bursting with offerings from dozens of small independent designers and producers.

 The range of items feels like a reflection of the better side of modern Austria: tradition and elegance, a hint of the alternative, a touch of sophistication, a slice of culture, and plenty that is truly unique.
 All under a mantle of economic and environmental sustainability (natural materials are everywhere).

 Fashion dominates, unsurprisingly, with clothes ranging from street wear to evening wear.
 But also expect tableware, interior décor, jewelry, cosmetics, and more.

-One designer sold portable table tennis tables on my visit (the spring 2022 edition).
+One designer sold portable table tennis tables on my visit.
 Others offered oils, pasta and spreads, and rubbed shoulders with boutique gin distillers and wineries.

 Talking of which, one part of the exhibition hall is set aside for seating and street food.
 I found wraps, burgers, pasta dishes, rice bowls, empanadas, and more, with plenty of vegetarian and vegan options.
 (And cakes.)

 Edelstoff feels like a place to pick up something unique for your home or wardrobe.
 And an excellent opportunity to pick up gifts with more personality and better morals than you find in a typical department store.

 Edelstoff has several editions each year.
 The next scheduled main events in 2023 are October 7th and 8th, then December 3rd and 4th.
 You typically buy tickets at the door or online; the website (see below) will have the details.

 This part of town provides a home for media organisations and bioscience institutions, neither of which probably rank highly on your list of must-see attractions.